TheNavigateur/arrays-and-other-iterables-to-objects-and-maps/README.md

 # Existing way

-Caching typical array content in an object for quick access to its elements by one of an element's property values is currently best achieved as follows:
+Caching typical array content in an object for quick access to its elements by one of an element's property values can currently be achieved as follows:

 ```javascript
 const elementsById =